chaseofthejungle/js-concepts-guide/README.md

 # JavaScript Concepts Guide

+**Callbacks (Callback Functions)**: Functions that are executed after other functions are finished running.
+This is set up when functions are passed as arguments to other functions.
+Callback functions can be especially useful with asynchronous (async) functions, in which a function should logically wait upon another function to perform.

 **Memoization:** It is no secret that process management can (and does!) put a heavy burden on CPUs.
 The good news is that there are software and hardware based approaches to mitigating the problem.
 This brief guide focuses on memoization: an optimization technique that gets tasks (and their apps) executing faster and with greater processing cost efficiency.
 Simply put, *Memoization* handles output data via temporary *cache memory* storage, reducing the need for redundant algorithmic processing because the logic has already been handled and stored in memory for ready retrieval/reuse.
 It does so by performing a boolean-style function check as to whether the necessary logic is already stored in cache.
 If it is in there, then output is delivered faster and with less processing burden.